 It gets silly fast.
 And it gets sillier if I’m all existential about why ethnicity even matters in the first place.
 Or if I ask how much time exactly does it take to become a citizen and be considered part of a culture.
 And what is the meaning of life, anyway?

-Put simply, Japan is a fun country to place under the magnifying glass.
+Put just, Japan is a fun country to place under the magnifying glass.
 That’s why my ears perk up when I hear ‘JRPG’.
 I’m excited to see what comes out of there next.

 The significance of the ‘J’ in JRPG is that it identifies a genre for those who find Japan’s cultural exports fascinating.
 And who also like RPGs.